 These high-fidelity DFN simulations require HPC on multiple processors and the performance and scalability of these simulations necessitate a high-quality partitioning such that the computations are well-balanced across all processes with minimal communication between processors.
-Common partitioning methods \cite{bulucc2016recent} are based on either a global method, e.g., spectral partitioning and max-flow, or iterative local improvement heuristic algorithms, e.g., Kernighan-Lin \cite{KL} or Fiduccia-Matthesyses \cite{fiduccia1988linear}.
-However, multilevel graph partitioning, which introduces a framework to make global decisions in conjunction with local improvements, is one of the most successful heuristics in practice for partitioning large graphs \cite{chevalier2009comparison,karypis1998fast,ron2011relaxation,safro2015advanced,sanders2011engineering,walshaw2000mesh}.
+Common partitioning methods \citep{bulucc2016recent} are based on either a global method, such as spectral partitioning and max-flow, or iterative local improvement heuristic algorithms, such as Kernighan-Lin \citep{KL} or Fiduccia-Matthesyses \citep{fiduccia1988linear}.
+However, multilevel graph partitioning, which introduces a framework to make global decisions in conjunction with local improvements, is one of the most successful heuristics in practice for partitioning large graphs \citep{chevalier2009comparison,karypis1998fast,ron2011relaxation,safro2015advanced,sanders2011engineering,walshaw2000mesh}.

 The basic idea behind multilevel graph partitioning is that a graph is successively coarsened, creating a hierarchy of smaller graphs until an initial (coarsest) partition can be computed efficiently.
 The initial partition is projected back to the next finer level, where local improvements are made.
 Once at a local optima, the improved partition is projected to the next finer level where further local improvement are made.
 The process continues until a partition is projected and refined back to the original graph.
 Multilevel graph partitioning methods are popular because they exhibit excellent trade-off between fast computational time and high-quality solutions compared to other techniques.
 However, some applications (for example those involving dynamic graphs) require graphs to be repartitioned, and thus require much faster techniques.
 Thus, depending on the application, even multilevel graph partitioning can take a significant amount of time.